 - 11.1 The School aims is to provide a safe and supportive environment which secures the well-being and very best outcomes for the children at SVCS.
 We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made. - 11.2 Allegations sometimes arise from a differing understanding of the same event, but when they occur they are distressing and difficult for all concerned.
 We also recognise that many allegations are genuine and there are some adults who deliberately seek to harm or abuse children. - 11.3 If an allegation is made or information is received about an adult who works in our setting which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Headteacher immediately.
 Should an allegation be made against the Headteacher, this will be reported to the Chair of Governors.
-In the event that neither the Headteacher nor Chair of Governors is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Headteacher or the Vice Chair of Governors. - 11.4 The Headteacher or Chair of Governors will contact the LADO.
-No member of staff or the Governing Body will undertake further investigations before receiving advice from the LADO. - 11.5 Any member of staff or volunteer who does not feel confident to raise their concerns with the Headteacher or Chair of Governors should contact LADO directly. - 11.6 The school has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
+In the event that neither the Headteacher nor Chair of Governors is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Headteacher or the Vice Chair of Governors. - 11.4 In cases where an allegation meets the harms threshold as set out in Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2023, the Headteacher or Chair of Governors will contact the LADO.
+No member of staff or the Governing Body will undertake further investigations before receiving advice from the LADO. - 11.5 Where allegations are considered not to meet the harms threshold it is the responsibility of the headteacher to ensure that these are addressed and investigated promptly in order that an appropriate course of action can be implemented. - 11.6 Any member of staff or volunteer who does not feel confident to raise their concerns with the Headteacher or Chair of Governors should contact LADO directly. - 11.7 The school has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
 The DBS will consider whether to bar the person.
 If these circumstances arise in relation to a member of staff, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO.

-Ratified by Governing Body Date 01 DECEMBER 2020
+Ratified by Governing Body SVCS LGB Date 28 November 2023